alexriderspy/COL226/Ass3-type/ReadMe.md

 		|  exp  NEQ  exp  (BIXP(NEQ,exp1,exp2))
 		|  NEGATE  exp  (SINEXP(NEGATE,exp))
 		|  LPAR  exp  RPAR  (exp)
 ## Auxiliary Datatypes
 I have defined some auxiliary datatypes for my while programming language, which mainly include the following:
-1. `BIXP` - binary expression
+1. `BIEXP` - binary expression
 2. `SINEXP` - unary expression
 3. `VEXP` - var expression

 ## Other Design Decisions
-In order to resolve ambiguities in the EBNF specification, I have taken the following steps:
-1. I have merged intexpression and boolexpression into one expression, intFactor and boolFactor into one, intTerm and boolTerm into one common exp.
-2. I have also written some extra datatypes called binary expression (BIEXP) and unary expression (SINEXP) and var expression (VEXP) to further resolve shift/reduce conflict that I had encountered
+In order to resolve ambiguities in the EBNF specification, I have merged intexpression and boolexpression into one expression and I have also written some extra datatypes called binary expression (BIEXP) and unary expression (SINEXP) and var expression (VEXP), thus I generate the AST.
-3. Thus I have generated the AST.
 I will do type checking after the creation of the AST, currently I have generated AST based on the constructors given in the specifications and the normal associativity rules.
 ## Other Implementation Decisions
 I have used ML-Lex to get the tokens from my code and ML-Yacc to parse my code and generate appropriate abstract syntax tree based on the semantic rules mentioned above.
 I have set lookahead token as 15 in my code.